unicef/django-streaming/docs/src/cli.md

 `django-streaming` provides a command-line interface (CLI) built with `click` to help you interact with the streaming system, especially for testing and debugging.

-## Installation

-The CLI is installed automatically when you install `django-streaming`.
-You can run it using the `stream` command.

 ## Basic Usage

 To see the available commands, run: